Industrial Emissions Directive

-The IED is the legislative framework for regulating emissions from industrial sites to the air, water and soil.
-The Directive regulates emissions of about 50,000 industrial installations across the EU through the establishment of sector-specific BREF (BAT REFerence document) containing information about the sector and the latest emission control techniques used.
-The key chapter of the BREF, the BAT Conclusions, are then passed as secondary legislation.
+The IED Directive regulates emissions of about 50,000 industrial installations across the EU through the establishment of sector-specific BREF (BAT REFerence document) containing information about the sector and the latest emission control techniques used.
+The key chapter of the BREF, the BAT Conclusions, is then passed as secondary legislation.
 BATs cover both the technology used and the way in which the installation is designed, built, maintained, operated and decommissioned.
-It aims to achieve a high level of environmental protection under economically and technically viable conditions.
+It aims at achieving a high level of environmental protection under economically and technically viable conditions.

 The binding BAT Conclusions include BAT Associated Emission Levels (BAT-AELs) which shall be the reference for authorities in Member States to set permit conditions for operators through Emission Limit Values (ELVs).